williamcfrancis/SOLO-and-FPN-for-Instance-Segmentation/README.md

 A few samples from the dataset are visualized below:
 ![image](https://user-images.githubusercontent.com/38180831/206131282-32a53196-dc43-4dcb-acaa-7b8f285d90e3.png)

 Note that the mask array is flattened; to determine which masks belong to which image, I count the number of labels associated with that image.
 For example, if the first few images have 3, 2, and 4 labels, masks 0-2 would belong to image 1, masks 3-4 would belong to image 2, etc. The masks are ordered correctly to allow for this.
-You can find the dataset set [here](https://drive.google.com/drive/folders/1eP7FtPaWfJ5zLdcsZYl6eyn5EYixkFn8)

 ### Loading and Batching
 I applied the following transformations to each image: